AK0055/invogen/README.md

 ## Invogen

-A quick and easy way to create invoices for different types of services and categorise them.
+A quick and easy way to create invoices and store in cloud using slick and cool UI

 ### Built with

 - NextJS
 - Firebase
+- Framer motion
+- easyinvoice
+- Tailwind CSS
+- Flowbite